Ongoing donations help keep the site running. Contribute to this website by clicking the Donate button. Many thanks to all who have donated.

 Tutorial parts list:

-Download Atmel Studio from the Atmel website.
+Download Microchip Studio from the Microchip website, or find an older version of Atmel Studio in the Microchip archives.
 Atmel Studio 6.0 is used in the tutorial and loaded onto Windows 7.

 After downloading Atmel Studio, install it by running the downloaded executable file.
 After software installation, plug the AVRISP mkII device into a spare USB port on the PC.
 The drivers for the AVRISP mkII should automatically be installed.